semantic-flow/sflo-dendron-notes/sflo.issue.sf-16-weave-and-resource-page-generation.md

    - Manage user flows, detecting changes that require version bumps.

 2. **Version Handling and Snapshot Management**
-   - Create new version snapshots for changed datasets when versioning is enabled.
+   - Create new version snapshots for changed datasets (assume version is always on for now)
+     - Copy `_next` dataset to `_current` and whatever the next _vN is.
      - Update version metadata accordingly.
-   - Copy `_next` dataset to `_current` regardless of versioning status.
-   - Flag unified datasets for regeneration.

 3. **Resource Page Generation**
    - Generate documentation resource pages using specified templates.